SoftInstigate/restheart-website/docs/files.md

 X-Powered-By: restheart.org
 ```

-## Uploading files with POST
+## Uploading into file buckets with POST

+{: .bs-callout .bs-callout-warning }
+To upload a binary file **the request body must be encoded as `multipart/form-data`.**

+A multipart/form-data encoded request is splitted and submitted into different sections.
+These are trivially called *request parts*.
+Each part is delimited by a random digits string boundary.

-The following request done using HTTPie will POST a binary image `example.jpg` with `{"author":"SoftInstigate"}` metadata associated into the previously created `/mybucket.files`.
+By setting `Content-Type:multipart/form-data`, the following example request done using HTTPie will POST a binary image `example.jpg` with `{"author":"SoftInstigate"}` metadata associated into the previously created `/mybucket.files`

 {: .black-code }
 ```bash
 http -v --form POST localhost:8080/mybucket.files  @/path/to/my/binary/example.jpg properties='{"author":"SoftInstigate"}'
 ```

+will produce the following results:

 {% include code-header.html
     type="Request"